Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 ```

 ### Websockets
-The websocket service will implement a pub-sub pattern in order to increase the scalability of the websocket service with redis.
+The websocket service will implement a pub-sub pattern with redis in order to increase the scalability.

 #### Architecture
 ![ws-architecture](https://user-images.githubusercontent.com/28733681/156296987-265aa672-c484-4f73-aeca-77b279a3d4d8.png)